mcevoypeter/2020-aut-cs340lx/labs/19-eraser/README.md

       to delete it from your code.
    2. I changed `memcheck.h` to eliminate the last fault stuff, so you'll need the new one (or migrate your changes over if you modified it).
+   3. I added a routine  `memcheck_trace_only_fn` that indicates we should not do shadow checking.
+      (so that the earlier tests give the same results).
+You should just set a flag in it and then call `memcheck_fn` and do nothing in the exception handler if the falg is set.
-   3. Pull over the rest of your code from last lab into this directory.
+   4. Pull over the rest of your code from last lab into this directory.
-   4. Make sure the tests using `make checkall` pass.
+   5. Make sure the tests using `make checkall` pass.
-   5. Use `trace_panic` instead of `panic` so line numbers don't matter.
+   6. Use `trace_panic` instead of `panic` so line numbers don't matter.
-   6. Add some empty lines at the top of your memcheck.c (to make sure line numbers change) and make sure `make checkall` still passes.
+   7. Add some empty lines at the top of your memcheck.c (to make sure line numbers change) and make sure `make checkall` still passes.

 ###### part1-refactoring: Refactoring